johnny-dendron/johnny-dendron.github.io/notes/root.md

 ## Goals

+- [x] Prettier Table Fix for Abortion
+- [ ] State Template
 - [ ] Get date time entry down.
 - [ ] Write a Style Guide
+- [ ] Pre Publish Organization
 - [ ] Publish?
+- [ ] Schema and Template for movies.great-ones
+- [ ] All todo's should have a #Inbox Tag
+- [ ] Involve Schema and Templates
+- [ ] Sketch Dendron for Everyone
+- [ ] Schema and Template for States and Senators and Governors

 ## Daily's